-A safe, accessible drop-off creates an area where all users can get out of or into their cars or vans and get directly onto an accessible route.
+A safe, accessible drop-off creates an area where all users can enter or exit their vehicles adjacent to an accessible route into a building.
 A facility that requires automobile access but doesn't have an accessible passenger drop-off can force a user with a disability to not use the facility at all.